 1. Craft Essentials – Adhesives

-Most of my crafts involve adhesive of some kind, from glues to tape.
+Most of my crafts involve adhesive, from glue to tape.
 To stick materials such as paper, fabric, ceramics and wood.
 These are the ones I would recommend in any craft cupboard.

-- A hot glue gun – Being a professional crafter the one I use is a cordless Ryobi glue gun.
+- A hot glue gun – As a professional crafter, I use a cordless Ryobi glue gun.
 However, cheaper corded glue guns work just as well.

-- Mod Podge – I buy large tubs as I use this with so many crafts from decoupage, to paper mache.
-Mod Podge can also be bought in so many different formulas from Matte to gloss, dishwasher-proof to outdoor.
+- Mod Podge – I buy large tubs as I use this with many crafts, from decoupage to paper mache.
+Mod Podge can also be bought in many different formulas from Matte to gloss, dishwasher-proof to outdoor.

-- Superglue – This is great for when a stronger adhesive is needed such as when fixing ceramics together, like with these tile planters.
-I personally like the Gorilla brush & nozzle super glue as it is very easy to apply.
+- Superglue – This is great when a stronger adhesive is needed, such as when fixing ceramics together, like with these tile planters.
+I like the Gorilla brush & nozzle super glue as it is very easy to apply.

-- Double-sided sticky tape and tabs, this is particular useful with paper crafts and for mounting objects.
+- Double-sided sticky tape and tabs this is particularly useful with paper crafts and for mounting objects.

-- Masking tape – not only as an adhesive tape but also to be used to protect areas when painting.
+- Masking tape – not only as an adhesive tape but also to protect areas when painting.

 2. Cutting Tools

-As well as sticking things together with crafting you also often need to cut things apart.
+As well as sticking things together with crafting, you often need to cut things apart.